oscar-bender-stone/honors-thesis/source/3_information_systems.typ

     Welkin 64, we can impose specific bounds on _steps_.
 (Or, provide a demo verifier that can then be improved).

+    - Want to use the whole input as well: represents that the _whole_ input matters for the query.
+This limits the inputs themselves: we want a definition of a trace that goes from initial state TO accept.
+For reject, we _want_ to do so early if needed.

+    - Need to encode this into the meta-theory!
+Maybe have a further subset to make this easier?
+Can think of this as an _initial_ representation.

+#definition[
+  An * (effective) verifier* is a Turing machine that runs in linear time and it accepts an input _must_ consume the entire input.
+]

 == Motivating Examples and Definition

 We start with simple informal examples to explore the concept of information: